Minnesota Criminal Expungement & Pardon

 Step one, then step two: To protect your public record, “an ounce of prevention is worth a pound of cure.”

-An expungement motion is more difficult, after a guilty plea or conviction.
+An expungement motion is more difficult (might never happen), after a guilty plea or conviction.

 So be sure your criminal defense lawyer is thinking ahead for you.
 And make sure they discuss the potential for a future Minnesota expungement, with you.

 Compared to a Pardon

-Minnesota law provides various strategies for keeping your record clean.
+Minnesota law provides various strategies for cleaning up your record.